-Computer Competency Requirement: Students in this program will meet the college's computer competency requirement by successfully completing ITE 115.
+COMPUTER COMPETENCY REQUIREMENT: Students in this program will meet the college's computer competency requirement by successfully completing ITE 115.
 Students can also meet this requirement by successfully passing the college's computer competency exam, administered in the testing centers on each campus, in which case they will receive college credit for ITE 115.
 Students not passing the computer competency exam may retake the exam only once.

 COURSE TITLE LEC.
 HRS.
 LAB.
 HRS.
 CRS.
 CRE.

-ACC 115 Applied Accounting 3 0 3
+ACC 195 Topics in Accounting: Essentials of Accounting 3 0 3

 SDV 100 College Success Skills 1 0 1

 ENG 111 College Composition I 3 0 3

 MTH 120 Introduction to Mathematics 3 0 3

 ITE 115 Introduction to Computer Applications & Concepts 3 0 3

 ITE 221 PC Hardware & OS Architecture 4 0 4

 TOTAL 17 0 17